katiestar99/ansible/docs/docsite/rst/community/development_process.rst

-    If you prefer, you can use CPython's cherry-picker tool (``pip install --user 'cherry-picker >= 1.3.2'``) to backport commits from devel to stable branches in Ansible.
+    If you prefer, you can use CPython's cherry-picker tool (``pip install --user 'cherry-picker >= 1.3.2'``) to backport commits from devel to stable branches in Assible.
 Take a look at the `cherry-picker documentation <https://pypi.org/p/cherry-picker#cherry-picking>`_ for
     details on installing, configuring, and using it.